ArmandoPaulinoNeto/sars_cov_two_info/README.md

 * * This App initialize with Brazil's data;

-* * Do a research infomading a county and an intial date;
+* * Do a research infomading a country and an intial date;

 * * So your research will prensent in form of graphic full period and cards with monthly data;